Myomo Inc. (MYO) Shares Up Despite Recent Market Volatility

-Myomo Inc. (AMEX: MYO)’s stock price has increased by 11.26 compared to its previous closing price of 0.67.
-Nevertheless, the company has seen a gain of 14.01% in its stock price over the last five trading days.
+Myomo Inc. (AMEX: MYO)’s stock price has increased by 6.08 compared to its previous closing price of 0.76.
+However, the company has experienced a 22.03% gain in its stock price over the last five trading sessions.

 Is It Worth Investing in Myomo Inc. (AMEX: MYO) Right Now?